MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/azd-vs-azure-cli.md

 # Azure Developer CLI vs. Azure CLI (preview)

-Azure Developer CLI and Azure CLI - what's the difference?
+At first glance, Azure Developer CLI and Azure CLI seem almost identical.
+In this article, we answer the question: what's the difference?

-The new Azure Developer CLI builds upon the experience and foundations of the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli).
+The new Azure Developer CLI builds upon the experience and foundations of the [Azure CLI](/cli/azure/what-is-azure-cli).
 You can use both tools together, as needed, to support your Azure workflow.

 **Azure Developer CLI** focuses on **the developer workflow**.
 Apart from provisioning/managing Azure resources, the CLI helps to stitch cloud components, local development configuration, and pipeline automation together into a complete solution.